Skip to content

 3. Agentic AI - Tool calling and ReAct patterns

-Key concept: The by llm() syntax lets you delegate function bodies to AI models with automatic prompt generation from type signatures and docstrings.
+Key concept: The by llm() syntax lets you delegate function bodies to AI models.
+The compiler generates prompts from function names, parameter names, and type signatures.
+Use sem for additional semantic context.

 def summarize(text: str) -> str by llm();